Impostor syndrome: Psychosocial interventions

 In 2019, when a systematic review was conducted, none of the 62 studies on impostor syndrome empirically assessed the efficacy of treatment.

 In their 1978 paper, Clance and Imes proposed a therapeutic approach they used for their participants or clients with impostor phenomenon.
 This technique includes a group setting where people meet others who are also living with this experience.
 The researchers explained that group meetings made a significant impact on their participants.
 They proposed that this impact was a result of the realization that they were not the only ones who experienced these feelings.
 The participants were required to complete various homework assignments as well.
 In one assignment, participants recalled all of the people they believed they had fooled or tricked in the past.
 In another take-home task, people wrote down the positive feedback they had received.
 Later, they would have to recall why they received this feedback and what about it made them perceive it in a negative light.
-In the group sessions, the researchers also had the participants re-frame common thoughts and ideas about performance.
+In the group sessions, the researchers also had the participants reframe common thoughts and ideas about performance.
 An example would be to change: "I might fail this exam" to "I will do well on this exam".

 The researchers concluded that simply extracting the self-doubt before an event occurs helps eliminate feelings of impostorism.
 It was recommended that people struggling with this experience seek support from friends and family.

 Epidemiology

 Impostor syndrome prevalence rates range considerably from 9 to 82%, depending on the screening method and threshold used.
 Rates are especially high among ethnic minority groups.
 The syndrome is common among men and women and in people of all ages (from teenagers to late-stage professionals).

-Impostor phenomenon is not uncommon for students who enter a new academic environment.
+Impostor syndrome is common for students who enter a new academic environment.
 Feelings of insecurity can come as a result of an unknown, new environment.
 This can lead to lower self-confidence and belief in their own abilities.